 Discussions will be held in the open with the exception of executive sessions.
 All regular meetings are audio recorded and archived.
 Copies can be requested from the District treasurer’s office.
 As you will note, there is time on the regular meeting agenda for citizen comment and questions.
 If you have questions about the specific procedure, please check with one of the Board members or a District staff member prior to the start of the meeting.
 Involved and informed parents and citizens are our best guarantee of excellence in our public schools.

 REGULAR MEETINGS/WORK SESSIONS

-Each month, prior to the regular board meeting, regular meetings/work session Board of Education meetings are held.
-These meetings are held at the North Royalton Board of Education Conference Room.
+Each month, prior to the regular Board meeting, regular meetings/work session Board of Education meetings are held.
 This meeting is held to provide the Board of Education pertinent knowledge and background on agenda topics while also offering an opportunity for questions, clarification, and discussion by the Board.
 Other special meetings are held periodically for other timely needs of the work of the Board of Education.

 The Board receives a full agenda several days prior to the board meeting.
 The agenda may deal with curriculum, budget, hiring of personnel, facilities, school transportation or long-range planning.
 The agenda usually includes written supporting material that helps with decision-making.
 If it appears that quick action has been taken on an item, it may be because the topic has been studied for several weeks or that questions have been answered in advance of the meeting.